-Dashain Festival is the most anticipated time amongst the Nepalese-Hindu community.
+Dashain (Fulpati) Festival is the most anticipated time amongst the Nepalese-Hindu community.
 Also known as Bijaya Dasami, it is widely celebrated by the ancestral Nepalese society of Nepal, Darjeeling region, Sikkim, and the parts of Northeastern states inhabited by the Nepalese people.
-The festival is also celebrated amongst the Lhotshampa of Bhutan, Burmese Gorkhas of Myanmar, and the ones based at the various parts of the world.
+Fulpati festival is also celebrated amongst the Lhotshampa of Bhutan, Burmese Gorkhas of Myanmar, and the ones based in the various parts of the world.

-This festival not only marks the celebration of victory over evil but also brings together the dispersed Nepalese to their own place.
+Fulpati festival not only marks the celebration of victory over evil but also brings together the dispersed Nepalese to their own place.
 It further strengthens the bond between kins staying far away from each other.
-Overall, Dashain Festival is a blessing, that restores the hope and joy to our lives.
+Overall, Dashain Festival is a blessing, that restores hope and joy in our lives.

 Also Read: Cham Dance of Eastern Himalayan Region